exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/depends-on/api.md

     data-dependson-action="disable"/>
 ```

-Multiple positive sate actions will be treated as conjunctive state.
+Multiple positive state actions will be treated as conjunctive state.
-For example multiple `visible` actions will be treated as conjunctive state:
+For example, multiple `visible` actions will be treated as conjunctive state:
 ```html
 <granite:data
     data-dependson="query1; query2"